Gyeeta/.github/profile/README.md

 ## Gyeeta

-Gyeeta from the Exact Solutions, Inc. team is your global infrastructure monitor.
+Gyeeta from the Exact Solutions, Inc. team is your Global Infrastructure and Services Monitor.